-Name of a pplicant: Address: number: Email addr ress of applicant: Relationsh ip to adopted child (if any): Section 90( enter partio (3) of the Adoption Act 2010 states - 'The following persons may apply to the coulars of an intercountry adoption effected outside the State in the register of a Please indicate which category of applicant you are.
-Are you - - \rightarrow the adopted person an adoptive parent another person having an interest in the matter The Adopti the adoptic ion Authority can recognise three types of adoption, Please tick the relevant to on - ype below.
-Is A. An adoption effected before 1 November 2010? В. An adoption effected after 1 November 2010 where the adopters were hab itually resident in the in the state of adoption at the time of adoption?
-(A definition ı of 'habitually resident' is at the end of this form.)
-C. An adoption effected after 1 November 2010 where the adoption was carri ied out in accordance with the terms and conditions of the 1993 Hague Convention on Child Protection and Co-operation in Intercountry Adoption?
+Section 90(3) of the Adoption Act 2010 states - 'The following persons may apply to the Authority to enter particulars of an intercountry adoption effected outside the State in the register of intercountry adoptions'.
+Please indicate which category of applicant you are.
+Are you - the adopted person an adoptive parent another person having an interest in the matter

+The Adoption Authority can recognise three types of adoption, Please tick the relevant type below.
+Is the adoption -

+A. An adoption effected before 1 November 2010?

+B. An adoption effected after 1 November 2010 where the adopters were habitually resident in the country of origin of the child at the time of adoption?
+(A definition of 'habitually resident' is at the end of this form.)